The Interplay between Utility and Risk in Portfolio Selection: The Problem

 \section{The Problem}

 Throughout the paper, we consider a one-period economy in which uncertainty about the terminal state of the world is modelled by an atomless probability space $(\Omega, \mathcal{F}, \mathbb{P})$.
 Denote by $L^1$ the space of integrable random variables, and by $L^\infty$ the space of essentially bounded random variables.
-Let $L$ be a Riesz space such that $L^\infty \subset L \subset L^1$ and assume it is closed under \emph{weak tail domination}, i.e., for every non-negative random variable $Y$, we have $Y \in L$ whenever there exists $Z \in L$ such that $\mathbb{P}[Y > y] \leq \mathbb{P}[Z > y]$ for all $y \geq 0$.
-This implies in particular that a non-negative random variable $Y$ lies in $L$ if there is $Z \in L$ with $Y \leq Z$ $\P$-a.s.
-This is a very mild condition that is satisfied by all $L^p$ spaces for $p \in [1,\infty]$, and more generally, by all Orlicz spaces and Orlicz hearts.
+Let $L$ be a Riesz space such that $L^\infty \subset L \subset L^1$, and assume that it is \emph{law-invariant} in the sense that whenever $Y \in L$ and $Z$ is a random variable on $(\Omega,\mathcal F,\mathbb P)$ with the same law as $Y$, then also $Z \in L$.
+This is a mild property that is satisfied by all $L^p$ spaces for $p \in [1,\infty]$, and more generally by all Orlicz spaces and Orlicz hearts, which are standard domains in the theory of risk measures; see, for example, \citet{cheridito2009risk} and \citet{gao2018fatou}.

-Elements of $L$ represent \emph{payoffs} of financial positions at the terminal date, with the convention that positive values correspond to profits.
+Note that elements of $L$ are interpreted as financial payoffs, not as loss random variables.
+Accordingly, larger values correspond to more desirable outcomes.